jni-rs/jni-rs/book/src/debugging.md

 ```

 Dividing by zero triggers a panic.
 All panics across the FFI boundary cause
 undefined behavior.
-In this chapter, we'll learn about how to debug shared
+In this chapter, we'll learn about how to debug native
 libraries.

 ## Putting a Debugger in a Debugger